smilers/windows-itpro-docs/windows/configuration/unified-write-filter/uwf-apply-windows-updates.md

 > [!NOTE]
 > The UwfServicingScr.scr screen saver that is included with Windows 10 Enterprise is a standard Windows screen saver and can be replaced by a custom OEM screen saver if necessary.

-When Windows update servicing is finished, the system disables UWF servicing and restart the system with UWF-protection enabled and all file and registry exclusions restored to their original pre-servicing state.
+When Windows update servicing is finished, the system disables UWF servicing and restarts the system with UWF-protection enabled and all file and registry exclusions restored to their original pre-servicing state.

 > [!NOTE]
 > During UWF servicing in Windows 10 Enterprise, Windows Update automatically accepts all Microsoft Software License Terms.